syslabcom/mobile.htmlprocessing/README.txt

 ------------

-``mobile.htmlprocessing`` is a Python package providing utilities to sanitize arbitrary HTML content for outputting it to mobile devices.
+``mobile.htmlprocessing`` is a Python package providing utilities to sanitize arbitrary HTML content into mobile browser friendly format.

+It is part of mFabrik `Web and Mobile <http://webandmobile.mfabrik.com>`_ solutions package to build multichannel content management with Python.

 Features
 --------